ArthurZey/arthurzey.github.io/_pages/stubs/grammar-and-language.md

 * "feeling" as referring to either emotion or intellectual/cognitive conclusions (ie, "seeming")
   * "I feel _X_." as being either "My emotion is _X_." or "It seems to me that _X_."
 * "compromise"
+* "entitlement" / "entitled" equivocating between
+  * an actual entitlement and actually being entitled to something
+  * an attitude of entitlement irrespective of whether an actual entitlement exists
 * "[collection]" versus "[collection] [item]":
   * "blog post" versus "blog"
   * "podcast" versus "podcast episode"